What does Families Forward Charlotte do?

 Weekend Food Packs:

 We will coordinate, raise funds, collect donations, and provide volunteers to prepare food bags for food-insecure families in Charlotte.
 Each bag will provide a family with food over weekends and holidays when children don’t have access to free breakfast and lunch at their school.
+These are distributed by our partner schools.

 Supporting families in these small, yet significant ways, can greatly increase their ability to support themselves and eventually achieve life-long stability.